-In the second phase of evaluation, we rank the remaining acceptable applications according to all the aforementioned criteria, especially evaluating the ability and motivation for pursuing the Master’s Degree in Industrial Engineering and Management as a whole.
+In the second phase, we rank the remaining acceptable applications according to all the aforementioned criteria, especially evaluating the ability and motivation for pursuing the Master’s Degree in Industrial Engineering and Management as a whole.
 We seek applicants who will complete the programme successfully in due time.
 The academic performance is the most important criterion but the other two criteria – the content of previous degree(s) and the motivation for pursuing the degree - can distinguish otherwise even applications.
 The curriculum vitae and the motivation letter become important compulsory documents.
 The additional documents provide evidence that support the profile created by these compulsory documents.

 Besides the grade point average, we also consider the applicant’s previous time-to-graduation.
 If the applicant has several relevant degrees, all attached information will affect the assessment but we value consistent performance throughout the academic record.
 However, the level of the highest degree achieved is not a proof of academic performance in this context.